Tychobra/polished/README.md

 The "polished-<project_name>" folder contains all the `polished` configuration.  "<shiny_app_1>", "<shiny_app_2>", and "..." (other Shiny apps) are the Shiny apps that use the polished configuration set in "polished-<project_name>".

-The Shiny apps all use the same email/password for authentication, but authorization is set at a per Shiny app level.
+Each user will use the same email/password to authenticate with all of the Shiny apps.
+Authorization is set at a per Shiny app level.
 So, as an admin, you can control which users have access to which apps, and your users can use single sign on authentication.

 You can have as many Shiny apps in the "<project_name>" folder as you want.
 At Tychobra, we build Shiny apps for many different companies, so in our work, each client company usually gets their own separate "<project_name>" folder containing one or more Shiny apps.